cocoflan/lukscrypt/README.md

 Finally, it will create an LVM volume group on the LUKS partiton and add three logical volumes (root, home, swap).

-This role passes idempotency tests, meaning no changes will occur on additional runs.
+This role passes idempotency test, meaning no changes will occur on additional runs.

 The function of this role can be tested with `kitchen-ci` and `vagrant`.